meganlimjy02/DSA3101-Team-404/backend/README.md

 ```
 * Running on http://127.0.0.1:5000
 Press CTRL+C to quit
-Importing plotly failed.
-Interactive plots will not work.
-This is a development server.
-Do not use it in a production deployment.
-Use a production WSGI server instead.

 ```
 The message indicates that API.py file is running in the docker container which is used to connect to the front end service.